lquirosd/P2PaLA/docs/help.md

   --input_channels INPUT_CHANNELS
                         Number of channels of input data (default: 3) --output_channels OUTPUT_CHANNELS
-                        Number of channels of labels (default: 2) --cnn_ngf CNN_NGF     Number of filters of CNNs (default: 64) --use_gan             USE GAN to compute G loss (default: True) --no-use_gan          do not use GAN to compute G loss (default: True)
+                        Number of channels of labels.
+If =1 then only lines will be extracted. (default: 2) --cnn_ngf CNN_NGF     Number of filters of CNNs (default: 64) --use_gan             USE GAN to compute G loss (default: True) --no-use_gan          do not use GAN to compute G loss (default: True)